Amitkumardata/P-2-Retail-Analytics-Data-Modernization/README.md

    flagged transactions found.
 NUMBERS make it strong.

    CHALLENGES & TRADE-OFFS (honest)
+   -The numeric columns like sales and Quanity data rows store string type dificult to calculate then to_cast(Double) to convert the data type from string to numeric float
-   "The pipeline was slow because it looped row by row; I fixed it with vectorization, cutting runtime from 27s to 3s."
+   - create quarantine folder to store  irrelevant data like negative transaction amount invalid data null values "The pipeline was slow because it looped row by row; I fixed it with vectorization, cutting runtime from 27s to 3s."